stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/1-postman-overview.md

 ![Example responses in request viewer](./assets/post_event_400.png)

-Explore some of the other Datadog API endpoints in the collection.
+Explore some of the other Datadog API endpoints in the collection and compare them to the Datadog API Reference documentation.
 Be sure to look at Dashboards, Logs, and Metrics endpoints, as you'll be working with those later in this course.

 Click the **Continue** button to create an event using Postman.